find a Clinician/Physician

 History

-Bill Mark died in 1980, but under the guidance and leadership of Dr. Drake the Society grew and developed into the premier organization we know today.
+Bill Mark died in 1980, but under the guidance and leadership of Dr. Drake, the Society grew and developed into the premier organization it is today.

 Support for this project is provided by the A. Ward Ford Memorial Institute Fund of the Community Foundation of North Central Wisconsin.